-The George Kaiser Family Foundation (GKFF) uses evidence-based practices to tackle the most pressing community challenges in Tulsa, OK.
+The George Kaiser Family Foundation (GKFF) uses evidence-based practices to tackle the most pressing community challenges in Tulsa, Okla.
 Recognizing that community challenges are complex and require constant review and evaluation, GKFF works by leveraging a wide array of resources, both public and private, to make a meaningful difference in the lives of young children in Tulsa.

 The Swearer Center has partnered with GKFF on a unique program that will enable student scholars who are passionate about communities and the challenges they face to gain practical experience working with nonprofit organizations in the region to build on community strengths, address challenges and have a meaningful impact.